import functools

 desired_num_replicas = max(1, desired_num_replicas)

-# Only actually scale the replicas if we've made this decision for
+# Only actually scale the replicas if enough wall-clock time has

 decision_counter = 0